 The Office of Charter Schools was established to implement state legislation authorizing the operation of charter schools and serves as the review and monitoring organization as defined by the legislation.

-This site offers information about all aspects of our operation, presently operating UWM charter schools, charter school laws and regulations, and internet links to other charter school-related sites of potential interest.
-We are pleased that you have an interest in charter schools and hope that the Office can provide the information you need.
+This webpage offers information about all aspects of our operation, presently operating UWM charter schools, charter school laws and regulations, and links to other charter school-related sites of potential interest.
+We are pleased that you have an interest in charter schools and hope that the office can provide the information you need.

 For information on all charter schools in Wisconsin, please visit the Wisconsin Department of Public Instruction Charter Schools in Wisconsin.